slowernews/slowernews/README.md

 ### Why?

 I wanted to read something like this - an information flood is drowning our times - but I couldn't find it elsewhere.
-As most projects, this started while «scratching my own itch» and before becoming a website it lived as a markdown file.
+So, as most projects, this started while «scratching my own itch» and before becoming a website it lived as a markdown file.
 Later I started to see it as a way of using my research/procrastination positively.

 ### How do you curate articles?